bjoernStriebing/KeaIGC/README.md

 * compile the rest of the app
 * if `--dmg` argument is provided: create installer image

 *Note: New or modified GPS classes require a private key signature.
 You can still compile and test your changes with the private key but any IGC files downloaded won't have the G-Record required to validate flights.
 When merging in your pull requests I will review your code and sign the GPS device library compiled from it.
-This may seem inconvenient but is necessary to ensure tracklogs can not be manipulated and signed with Kea GPS Downloader key*
+This may seem inconvenient but is necessary to ensure tracklogs can not be manipulated and signed with Kea IGC Forager key*

 ## Windows Developer Setup Guide